-Option 4: On-site support
+Option 4: Onsite support

-This includes professional support to select a nature site and/or work with a teaching team as they establish the nature program.
+Professional support to select a nature site and/or work with a teaching team as they establish the nature program.
 Site selection and mentoring for program development occurs in the first month.

 Option 5: Practice improvement for existing nature programs

 This includes working with educators who have already started to develop a nature program and are interested in further support through critical reflective practice.

 This includes presentations to families, teaching teams, local councils and/or land managers that support the development of nature programs in a local area, outlining the benefits for children and communities.

 Participation in the annual conference held in March or April.
 The conference draws together local and international speakers who support educators' interest in nature programs and embed First Peoples perspectives.